Rodovali/torpydo/TPDP.md

 - ACK corresponds to a `\x06\x06` (two Acknowledge characters).
 - ETB corresponds to a `\x17\x17` (two End of Transmission Block characters).

-Any difference with these messages will result to a `PROTOCOL_ERROR` followed by an immediate disconnection.
+Any difference with these messages will result in a `PROTOCOL_ERROR` followed by an immediate disconnection.

 Additionally a timeout (10s by default) can be set by the node administrator.
-If the node awaits for a client response during the handshake for more than the timeout, it will result to a `TIMEOUT_ERROR` followed by an immediate disconnection.
+If the node awaits for a client response during the handshake for more than the timeout, it will result in a `TIMEOUT_ERROR` followed by an immediate disconnection.

 ### Data Forwarding
 For a node, data forwarding is made in two asynchronous pocesses:

-Forward source data to destination:
+1. Forward source data to destination:
 ```
 <- Await source peer data segment
 -- Decrypt data
 -> Forward decrypted data segment to destination peer
 ```
-Forward destination data to source:
+2. Forward destination data to source:
 ```
 <- Await destination peer answer data
 -- Encrypt answer data